Vinnie the RatChapter 5

 That night, the girls waited an hour after bedtime before sneaking upstairs to Herbert’s room.
 They found him snoring in bed.
 Herbert sleeps deeply, and the girls shoved him onto the ground before he woke up.

 It didn’t make him angry though, because he remembered why they came.
 The three Dolor children crept downstairs.
-They went out the French doors at the back of the living-room, because the patio door attached to the kitchen would be too loud and the front door was too conspicuous.
+They went out the sliding-glass doors at the back of the living-room, because the patio door attached to the kitchen would be too loud and the front door was too conspicuous.
 Outside, they rounded the back of the house and sat in front of the patio, under the dark cover of the live oak and Esther’s favorite blanket.

 “What time did he say he would show up?”
 Esther asked.